sedostheatre/sedos.co.uk/input/shows/2014-into-the-woods.md

 \
 Actions have consequences.
 Fairy tales are not just playful stories.
 The woods are fearful and deep and dark, but you can’t just act — you have to listen, you have to think.
 Will you take the right path?

-The production features the full 15 piece orchestration by Jonathan Tunick.
+The production features the full 15-piece orchestration by Jonathan Tunick.